• /

 Platforms: Windows, Linux, macOS

 In Lumencraft, it is just you and your trusted partner, a drill.
-As a player, you just want to have some quality time drilling rare minerals and anything else that has value.
-It would be so easy if there were no pesky alien creatures that keep attacking you.
-Luckily you have the resources and skills to build a well-fortified base to protect your way of life.
-Apart from the drill, you have access to a wide range of weapons, including dynamite and flamethrower.
+As a player, you just want to have some quality time drilling rare minerals and anything else valuable.
+It would be so easy if no pesky alien creatures kept attacking you.
+Luckily, you have the resources and skills to build a well-fortified base to protect your way of life.
+You can access various weapons besides the drill, including dynamite and flamethrower.
 All game mechanics — drilling, shooting, and building — are equally satisfying, especially when everything happens in beautiful scenery made with a Godot engine.
-Lumentcrat has been released on Steam in Early Access and generally has positive reviews.

 Let’s start with Godot.
-Amazing cross-platform engine with impressive capabilities for 2D, although limited in the case with 3D.
-Earlier versions of the engine (before 4.0) did not have so desperately needed Vulkan API support, but at the beginning of 2022, the devs released Godot 4.0 Alpha with Vulkan Renderer, OpenGL improvements, and other cool features.
-Now we just need a stable release.
-Godot has countless contributors and probably the most active community of all other open-source engines.
+Excellent cross-platform engine with impressive capabilities for 2D, although limited in the case of 3D.
+Earlier versions of the engine (before 4.0) did not have so desperately needed Vulkan API support.
+However, as of January 2025, Godot has made significant strides in enhancing its 3D capabilities.
+The release of Godot 4.0 in March 2023 introduced a new Vulkan renderer, OpenGL improvements, and other cool features substantially improving both 2D and 3D graphics performance.
+Now, we just need a stable release.
+Godot has countless contributors and is probably the most active community of all other open-source engines.

 Pros: